swillasnomads/Blog/content/posts/May21-28_NZ_N1.md

 {{< figure src="/img/May21-28/cave_cold.jpg" >}}
 &nbsp;

-But we were walking through beautiful caves, floating through some sections of water, jumping backwards off small waterfalls and floating lights off in a glow worm cave (definitely the highlight, it’s like floating in space).
+But we were walking through beautiful caves, floating through some sections of water, jumping backwards off small waterfalls and enjoying glow worms.

 {{< figure src="/img/May21-28/will_water.jpg" >}}
 &nbsp;